openshift/jenkins-plugin/README.md

 8. "Create resource(s) in OpenShift":  com.openshift.jenkins.plugins.pipeline.OpenShiftCreator(String apiURL, String namespace, String authToken, String verbose, String jsonyaml)

-## Common aspects across the REST based functions
+## Common aspects across the REST based functions (build steps, SCM, post-build actions)

 For all of these, with each required parameter, a default value is provided where it makes sense.
 Optional parameters can be left blank.
 And each parameter field has help text available via clicking the help icon located just right of the parameter input field.

+Also, when processing any provided values for any of the parameters, the plugin will first see if that value, when used as as key, retrieves a non-null, non-empty value from the Jenkins build environment parameters.
+If so, the plugin will substitute that value retrieved from the Jenkins build environment parameters in place of what was provided in the input field.

-For each of the build step or post build step plugins, the bearer authentication token can be provided by the user via the following:
+Next, the bearer authentication token can be provided by the user via the following:
 	- the field for the token in the specific build step
 	- if a string parameter with the key of `AUTH_TOKEN` is set in the Jenkins Job panel, where the value is the token
 	- if a global property with the key of `AUTH_TOKEN` is set in the `Manage Jenkins` panel, where the value is the token

 Otherwise, the plugin will assume you are running off of the OpenShift Jenkins Docker image (http://github.com/openshift/jenkins), and will read in the token from a well known location in the image that allows authorized access to the OpenShift master associated with the running OpenShift Jenkins image.

-The CA cert is currently pulled from a well known location in the OpenShift Jenkins Docker image.
+The CA cert is currently pulled from a well known location ("/run/secrets/kubernetes.io/serviceaccount/ca.crt").

 For "Monitor OpenShift ImageStreams", only specifying the token in the plugin configuration or leveraging the token embedded in the OpenShift Jenkins image is supported.